Packages and Imports

 package <name>

-at the top of the file, replace <name> with the name of our package.
+at the top of the file, replacing <name> with the name of our package.

 Here's an example.